YaxuanSeanZhang/yaxuanseanzhang.github.io/content/_index.md

           date_start: '2023-05-31'
           date_end: '2023-08-25'
           description: |2-
-              * Designed a SQL pipeline to fetch and process real-time traffic data into an interactive web map dashboard.
+              * Designed an ETL pipeline to fetch, clean, and process real-time traffic data into a web dynamic map dashboard.
               * Implemented a Generalized Additive Model (GAM) for traffic volume forecasting.
-              * Conducted transit data QAQC and visualization and delivered insights to stakeholders.
+              * Conducted QAQC, exploratory analysis, and visualization for transit data and delivered insights to internal stakeholders.

         - title: Mobility Data Analyst
           company: University of Minnesota